humphreyja/MSUM-ACM.github.io/_posts/2014-03-23-pi-workshop.markdown

 categories: events
 ---

-The _Raspberry Pi_ is a credit-card sized computer that plugs into your TV and a keyboard.
-It is a capable little computer which can be used in electronics projects (setting up a webserver), and for many of the things that your desktop PC does, like spreadsheets, word-processing and games.
-It also plays high-definition video.
-There are currently two models, Model A and Model B.
-Many MSUM students have Raspberry Pi’s and use them for a variety of things.
+The _Raspberry Pi_ is a capable little credit-card sized computer that plugs into your TV and a keyboard.
+It can be used for electronics projects, setting up webservers and even for regular desktop computer tasks like spreadsheets, word-processing or games.
+It can even play high-definition video.
+Many MSUM students have Raspberry Pi’s and use them for a variety of projects.
+In this workshop you will be introduced to a Raspberry Pi, learn about it's many features
-This workshop you will be able to see what a Raspberry Pi is, how you can purchase one, and the possibilities of a Raspberry Pi.
+& capabilities and get pointers on how to start your own project with one.